-SUSTAINABILITY Approach of the Approach of the Approach of the Approach of the CONCEPT AND Blend / European Global Equities / Emerging Markets / Global Dividend / third-party funds Absolute Return Corporate Debt Value Eurozone standing of risks over the medium and long term, scenario analyses and ESG-specific market price and liquidity stress tests are drawn up and considered in addition to the indicators mentioned above.
+Ongoing adherence to and monitoring of the risk limits previously set is conducted by portfolio management as a first line of defence, and then by risk management as a second line of defence.
+To arrive at a better understanding of risks over the medium and long term, scenario analyses and ESG-specific market price and liquidity stress tests are drawn up and considered in addition to the indicators mentioned above.
 Stress tests for market risks involve a consideration of physical climate risks as well as climate transformations.
 The aim is to expand these scenarios in a reasonable and targeted manner, and to monitor them on an ongoing basis, thereby ensuring constant improvement in general processes.